Writing templates and overlays

 Stage: test

-Modify the test/ECSTaskExecutionRole.yml
+Modify the test/ECSTaskExecutionRole.yml like this:

 Resources: